-Considering the awful things that can happen to you when you don’t get enough sleep (think: weight gain, brain fog, depression, heart disease, and stroke, among others), I consider it a small miracle that I’m sitting here today, alive and well, thinking about the latest miracle cure for insomnia.
+Considering the awful things that can happen to you when you don’t get enough sleep (think: weight gain, brain fog, depression, and possibly heart disease, and stroke, among others), I consider it a small miracle that I’m sitting here today, alive and well, thinking about the latest miracle cure for insomnia.
 But my lifelong snooze-insufficiency is precisely why I reached out to Lush Cosmetics to plead for a sample of Sleepy, the body lotion for which the Internet’s gone wild—people report that it cures even the most intractable insomnia and even helps get babies down for the night.

 “Slather on this gorgeous pale purple lotion, breathe in its sweet, comforting lavender and tonka perfume, and you’ll instantly feel at ease,” Lush promises on its website.
 “Glycerin, cocoa butter, and almond oil work together to moisturize skin and lock in hydration to keep skin soft, supple, and comfortable all day or all night long.
 Say hello to your new nightly ritual!
 Zzz…”